arturbdr/js-patterns/README.md

 # js-patterns

-This repository is to implement and test js patterns
+This repository will implement patterns for:
+- js development patterns
+- testing libraries